 Institute data collection procedures which permit quantifying the total catch (including by-catch) composition and disposition by the tuna-fleets and report those data to ICCAT.
-As in the past, the Sub-Committee recommends that scientific observer and logbook programs, in combination, be used to collect dta useful for quantifying total catch (including by-catch) compositon and disposition by the tuna fleets and report these data to ICCAT.
+As in the past, the Sub-Committee recommends that scientific observer and logbook programs, in combination...